Ask the graveyard first

 What GraveyardCheck actually does

 GraveyardCheck is a skill I built into my own setup.
-It triggers on phrases like "I want to build", "is there a tool for", or "what if there was a tool that".
-The moment I say one of those, the agent goes looking.
+It fires on phrases like "I want to build", "is there a tool for", or "what if there was a tool that".
+Say one, and the agent goes looking.

-It searches for prior attempts.
-Public repos that match the description.
+It looks for past tries.
+Public repos that fit.
 Reddit threads where someone asked for the same thing.
 Hacker News posts.
-Show HN submissions that got six upvotes and no replies.
-Abandoned GitHub repos with one star and an unfinished README.
-Especially the abandoned ones.
+Show HN posts that got six upvotes and no replies.
+Dead GitHub repos with one star and a half-done README.
+The dead ones most of all.

 Then it summarizes.
 Who tried this.
 What approach they took.
 Where they got stuck.
 Whether anything is still being maintained.
 Whether the problem is solved already or just in pieces.

-It costs about ninety seconds.
-The output reshapes the next four hours of my work.
+It takes about ninety seconds.
+What I get back shapes the next four hours of my work.

 Why abandoned repos are the best teacher

-The popular wisdom is to study what works.
+Most say to study what works.
 Read the docs of the winners.
-Reverse-engineer the successful product.
+Take apart the product that won.
 Sure.
 That is fine.

 I think the dead ones teach more.
-An abandoned repo is somebody's frozen weekend, three weeks, or six months.
-The README tells you what they thought they were building.
-The last commit tells you where they got stuck.
-The issues tab tells you what users actually tried to do with it.
-The silence after the last commit tells you whether the problem was the implementation or the demand.
+A dead repo is someone's frozen weekend, three weeks, or six months.
+The README shows what they thought they were building.
+The last commit shows where they got stuck.
+The issues tab shows what users tried to do with it.
+The quiet after that last commit shows if the problem was the build or the demand.

 Half the time the lesson is "this is harder than it looks for a reason that is not obvious from the outside."
 The other half is "this works fine, the builder just got bored."
 Both are useful.
 Both change my plan.

-Sometimes I find a repo that is 80% there, has not been touched in two years, and could be revived for less effort than starting from scratch.
-That is also valuable.
+Sometimes I find a repo that is 80% done.
+No one has touched it in two years.
+I could bring it back to life with less work than starting from scratch.
+That has value too.

 When to build anyway